Mike-pzl/CleanCode-API-Latest-.Net-Framework/README.md

 # Core-8-Rest-API

-The current goal to this project is to define a simple Clean Code REST API based on Clean Architecture
+The current goal to this project is to define a simple Clean Code REST API based on Clean Architecture and .Net Core 8